Botanizing (and entomologizing) w/ the WGNSS Botany Group at Little Lost Creek Conservation Area

 Planthopper nymph | Buenos Aires Province, Argentina

-From Seeing the unseen (posted 26 Mar).
+From (posted 26 Mar).
 Another learning that I began putting into practice in 2012 was the use of low perspective for compositional impact.
 The cryptic coloration of this planthopper nymph (family Fulgoridae) made it almost invisible on the branch on which it was sitting when viewed from a normal “top-down” human perspective.
 Getting “down under” it, however, brought the nymph to life and emphasized its unusual form.

 Megabaris quadriguttatus | Corrientes Province, Argentina

-From I fear no weevil (posted 12 Apr).
+From (posted 12 Apr).
 I spent much of 2012 working on the “blue sky background” technique, with these weevils from northern Argentina representing one of my better attempts.
 Macrophotography of insects with a blue sky background involves setting exposure, ISO, and aperture to achieve two separate exposures—full flash illumination of the subject for maximum depth-of-field, and ambient light from the sky to create a clean, uncluttered, natural-looking background.
 In this shot I managed to achieve an almost ideal shade of blue to compliment the wild black, white and red colors of the beetles.
 (My one criticism of the photo is having clipped one of the beetle’s feet.)

 Bombylius sp. cf. mexicanus | Scott Co., Missouri